-1.06.2 Blades Included With Maxx Air Purchase:
+1.05.2 Blades Included With KNK Zing Air Purchase

-- There are two kinds of blades included: The 45 degree red capped blade is suited for cutting thinner materials such as paper, all cardstock types, iron-on transfer, and vinyl.
-The 60 degree blue capped blade is a much longer blade and is well-suited for cutting thicker materials, such as gum paste, craft plastic, craft foam, and rhinestone template material. - Additionally, there are other tools sold separately, including a fabric blade, engraving tool, embossing/scoring tool, punch tool, and pen holder.
-Details on these are covered in Chapter 10 and in the following video.
-Note that these tools were originally designed for the KNK Zing, but also fit into the KNK Maxx Air.
+- There are two kinds of blades included with the KNK Zing Air.
+The 45[°]red capped blade is suited for cutting thinner materials such as paper, cardstock, and vinyl.
+The 60[°]blue capped blade is a much longer blade and is well-suited for cutting thicker materials, such as craft foam, chipboard, and rhinestone template material. - Additionally, there are other tools sold separately, including a fabric blade, engraving tool, embossing/scoring tool, and pen holder.
+Details on these are covered in Chapter 12 and in the following video:

-1.06.3 Blade Installation
+1.05.3 Blade Installation